cloudlinux/cloudlinux-doc/docs/x-ray/README.md

 # X-Ray (BETA)

 :::warning Note
 Please note that <span class="notranslate">X-Ray</span> is a new experimental tool.
 It is in beta testing now.
 If you’d like to be a beta tester, please fill out [this form](https://cln.cloudlinux.com/console/dashboard/products).
+When the CLN manager has approved your registration, you will be able to use the X-Ray tool.
 :::

 ## Description